travis-ci/docs-travis-ci-com/user/languages/groovy.md

 ### Default Test Command

-If Travis could not detect Maven or Gradle files, Travis Groovy builder will use Ant to build it.
+If Travis CI could not detect Maven or Gradle files, Travis CI Groovy builder will use Ant to build it.
 By default it will use

     ant test